 These web authoring tools weren't just about WYSIWYG editing; even for those who were comfortable with direct authoring of markup language, these tools offered advantages with template control, file management, and simply reducing the time it takes to create functional code.

 So did the rise of the content management system change the web?
 Absolutely.
 Did it eliminate the need to hand code HTML?
 Well, for some people, yes.
-But as the web moved from a collection of content to a platform for applications, just as many new opportunities have arisen for doing markup have disappeared.
-Every software as a service application, every social media network, and even many mobile applications, rely on HTML and CSS to render their display.
+But as the web moved from a collection of content to a platform for applications, just as many new opportunities have arisen for doing markup.
+Every software as a service application, every social media network, and even many mobile applications rely on HTML and CSS to render their display.
 And those content management systems?
 They still need templates to function.

 And though many helpful libraries exist to standardize and simplify the web development process, coding for the web isn't being displaced any time soon.
-And though proprietary tools are still common, there is a rich collection of open source alternatives out there.
+Proprietary tools are still common, but there is a rich collection of open source alternatives out there.
 Here are some you should consider.

-BlueGriffon is a WYSIWYG editor which is powered by Gecko, the same rendering engine included in Mozilla Firefox.
-One of a few derivatives of Nvu, a now-discontinued HTML editor, BlueGiffon is still actively updated, and seems to be the only actively-developed derivative which supports HTML5 as well as modern components of CSS.
-Licensed under each the MPL, GPL, and LGPL, version of BlueGriffon are available for most major platforms.
+BlueGriffon is a WYSIWYG editor powered by Gecko, the same rendering engine included in Mozilla Firefox.
+One of a few derivatives of NVU, a now-discontinued HTML editor, BlueGriffon seems to be the only actively developed NVU derivative that supports HTML5 as well as modern components of CSS.
+Licensed under the MPL, GPL, and LGPL, a version of BlueGriffon is available for most major platforms.

-Seamonkey is a community continuation of what was once a Mozilla-produced Internet application suite.
-While Mozilla decided to narrow their focus to individual projects, Seamonkey continues to make a regular release of its full suite, which included Seamonkey Composer, a WYSIWYG HTML editor.
-Though as of this writing the last stable release was just last week, the Composer portion of Seamonkey is no longer being actively updated.
-However, as the same engine is also used to power the email component of the project, basic maintenance is performed, and it remains a plausible option for newcomers to HTML.
+SeaMonkey is a community continuation of what was once a Mozilla-produced internet application suite.
+While Mozilla decided to narrow its focus to individual projects, SeaMonkey continues to make regular releases of its full suite, which includes SeaMonkey Composer, a WYSIWYG HTML editor.

 There are other projects that have fallen by the wayside, but still have dedicated followings of their own, despite not having seen new releases in the past few years.
 Many are still capable choices, if a little dated.
 A few of these include: